prashant1507/Study/Kubernetes/ReadMe.txt

         - kube-system: Management PODs.
 Created by K8s
         - default: Create by K8 to run PODs
         - Custom: Created by user to run PODs
     - Names are unique in each namespace.
-Eg., TEST_NAME can be userd in NAMESPACE1 and NAMESPACE2
+Eg., TEST_NAME can be used in NAMESPACE1 and NAMESPACE2
 - In K8 resoucres are: PODs, nodes, etc
 - Taints and Tolerance: